 Students are prohibited from carrying and/or using cell phones during clinical hours.
-During clinical hours, cell phones are to be left in vehicle and not to be found on student.
+During clinical hours, cell phones are to be left in vehicles and not to be found on students.

-During test, whether in classroom or computer lab, students are prohibited to carry and/or use cell phones.
+During tests, whether in the classroom or the computer lab, students are prohibited to carry and/or use cell phones.